 The following example illustrates that Ice can avoid creating a new proxy in some cases:

 o2 still point to the same proxy object.
-Ice is smart enough to realize that the new proxy being created has the same timeout as the source proxy; in this case, it avoids creating a new proxy and simply returns a smart pointer to the existing proxy.
+Ice is smart enough to realize that the source proxy is already a oneway proxy; in this case, it avoids creating a new proxy and simply returns a smart pointer to the existing proxy.
 (Because proxies are immutable, this optimization is safe.)

 The Ice run time also avoids expensive operations until they become necessary.
 For example, Ice does not establish a connection once a proxy is created, but only once a connection is actually required in order to invoke an operation (such as

 Occasionally, designers try to avoid passing proxies as parameters, usually to the detriment of the entire system: the likely outcome is poor performance, inconvenient interfaces, and lack of scalability.
 Consider this example of incorrect design:

 This application requires a container of widgets.
 Widgets are created using the factory, and then placed into their container as a widget ID.
 The factory allows widgets to be located by ID with the

 This design harbors problems that are not obvious until you start to use, evolve, and scale the application:

 - The design is awkward and performs poorly: to use a widget that is retrieved from the container, the caller must first re-obtain a proxy to the widget by calling the